PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ## Looking ahead

 Once you have setup passwordless logins, you can run commands on a cluster without formally connecting.
-The command below will create a file on Della using the touch command:
+The command below will create an empty file in your `/home` directory on Della:

 ```
 # on your laptop
 $ ssh aturing@della.princeton.edu "touch myfile"
 ```

 Note that you can also use the approach above to run scripts on an HPC cluster.
-For instance, when you start the day, you could run a single command on your laptop that would trigger an analysis script on, say, Della.
-If the script generated webpages as the output then those pages could be viewed on `https://tigress-web.princeton.edu/~<YourNetID>/`.
+For instance, when you start the day, you could run a single command on your laptop that would trigger an analysis script to run.
+If the script generates figures and webpages as the output then those pages could be viewed on `https://tigress-web.princeton.edu/~<YourNetID>/` (learn more about [tigress-web](https://researchcomputing.princeton.edu/support/knowledge-base/tigress-web)).

 If you have access to the `/tigress` filesystem then you can share webpages: